Internet Contig Explorer (iCE)

 The internet Contig Explorer is an application that allows viewing physical map in a convenient manner.
 All the physical map data you know and love is here: gel fingerprint data, contigs (assemblies of clones), markers and comments associated with clones.
 The data is stored in SQL relational database which offers other advantages over flat-file formats both in data storage - you don't need the entire database installed on your machine to view one bit of data - and future features such as reports.
 Contigs (and other data) can be viewed for different data sets - for example, different contigs resulting from different build parameters; different contigs built as fingerprint data is added to the database; contigs resulting from automated contig building versus manual human-assembly.

-The Internet Contig Explorer source code is here.
-For the rest of the utilities, you must get everything, including compiled binaries to ACEDB graphics libraries, and descriptions of SQL tables (see licences embedded in files for distribution restrictions) and utility to populate an SQL database from the FPC database.
+For the utilities, you must get everything, including compiled binaries to ACEDB graphics libraries, and descriptions of SQL tables (see licences embedded in files for distribution restrictions) and utility to populate an SQL database from the FPC database.

 Internet Contig Explorer (iCE) 3.5